lionelmace/ibmcloud-labs/Lab APIC.md

 ### In Bluemix Console

-1. From the Bluemix [catalog] (bluemix.net/catalog), create a  the service API Connect.
+1. From the Bluemix [catalog] (www.bluemix.net/catalog), create an instance of the service Cloudant DB.
+This database will be used later for the persistence of the data model.

-1. From the Bluemix [catalog] (bluemix.net/catalog), create an instance of the service API Connect.
+1. From the Bluemix [catalog] (www.bluemix.net/catalog), create an instance of the service API Connect.
 Give it a name such as api-connect.